Last Updated: January 8, 2021

-- Blueberry Cinammon
+- Blueberry Cinnamon

 The Sorbets served with Marben’s prix fixe menu…

-Blueberry Cinnamon was whatev (for I don’t like blueberries and rarely eat anything cinnamon), to me the strawberry mint tasted like… strawberry sorbet… but the lime basil – SO GOOD.
-They took two of my favourite flavours and combined it into something EPIC.
-It makes me want to learn how to make my own sorbet so I can make MORE.
+Blueberry Cinnamon was whatev (for I don’t like blueberries and rarely eat anything cinnamon), to me the strawberry mint tasted like… strawberry sorbet… but the lime basil—so good.
+They took two of my favourite flavours and combined it into something epic.
+It makes me want to learn how to make my own sorbet so I can make more.